Modern day slavery

 In Costa Rica, Fyffes is a member of the Red de Empresas Contra el Trabajo Infantil de Costa Rica (Network of Companies Against Child Labour of Costa Rica).
 The Network’s members pledge to defend and promote the rights of the underage working population; especially, the right to education, health, and development.

-In 2021, Fyffes joined the Food Network for Ethical Trade (FNET).
+Fyffes is also a member of the Food Network for Ethical Trade (FNET).
 Members of FNET can access a number of resources to develop a human rights due diligence approach, in line with the UN Guiding Principles on Business and Human Rights and the requirements of the UK’s Modern Slavery Act.
 Resources include the FNET ethical trade risk assessment tool which identifies the human rights risks of ingredients and raw materials and supports companies to prioritise where to focus their resources along their supply chains.

-This statement was approved by Fyffes International S.A. on 27 March 2023.
+This statement was approved by the Fyffes International S.A.
+Board of Directors on 25th March 2024.

 [1] The UK Modern Slavery Act of 2015 requires organisations with a footprint in the UK to be transparent about their efforts in identifying and eradicating modern slavery and human trafficking in their own operations and supply chains.